-During the year, one property lease was sub-leased to a third party and was reallocated accordingly from right of use asset into finance lease receivable as the risks and rewards of ownership of the assets has been transferred.
+In the current year, one property was significantly extended for several years with right of use asset and lease liability increased accordingly.
+In prior year, one property lease was sub-leased to a third party and was reallocated accordingly from right of use asset into finance lease receivable as the risks and rewards of ownership of the assets has been transferred.